SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h3 id="units">Units</h3>

 When performing a search, some range fields have an additional _unit_ that describes what units the search values are in.
 If no unit is specified, the default for that field is used.
-The unit is specified by including `unit-<slug>=value` as a search parameter.
-Note that the slug is always specified without a suffix, even if the search requires suffixes for minimum and maximum vales.
+The unit is specified by including `unit-<searchid>=value` as a search parameter.
+Note that the `search_id` is always specified without a suffix, even if the search requires suffixes for minimum and maximum vales.

 <h3 id="clauses">Multiple Clauses</h3>

 Multiple string and range constraints can be specified for the same field.
 In this case, the multiple constraints are "OR"ed together.
-To distinguish between the constraints, the slugs are suffixed with `_N` where `N` is any positive integer.
+To distinguish between the constraints, the `search_id`s are suffixed with `_N` where `N` is any positive integer.
 For example:

 %CODE%
 observationduration1_1=10&observationduration2_1=20&observationduration1_2=30&observationduration2_2=40
 %ENDCODE%

 would search for Observation Duration between 10 and 20 seconds (inclusive) *or* between 30 and 40 seconds (inclusive).
+Each clause can have its own `qtype` and `unit`, if applicable.

 <h3 id="sorting">Sorting</h3>

 By default, the results of a search are sorted first by Observation Start Time (`time1`) and then by OPUS ID (`opusid`).
-This order can be changed by specifying `order=<fields>`, where `<fields>` contains one or more slugs (as would be used when retrieving metadata) separated by commas.
-If multiple slugs are given, the sorting proceeds by the first slug, and then if the values are identical by the second slug, etc. Sorting is normally done in ascending order, but may be changed to descending for a particular field by prepending the metadata field slug with a minus sign (`-`).
+This order can be changed by specifying `order=<field_id_list>`, where `<field_id_list>` contains one or more `field_id`s (as would be used when retrieving metadata) separated by commas.
+If multiple `field_id`s are given, the sorting proceeds by the first `field_id`, and then if the values are identical by the second `field_id`, etc. Sorting is normally done in ascending order, but may be changed to descending for a particular field by prepending the `field_id` with a minus sign (`-`).

 Note that if `opusid` does not appear in the sort order list, it will automatically be added at the end.
 Since all OPUS IDs are unique, this guarantees the resulting order is deterministic.